-from 11 alumni out of 63 graduates (covering the past four graduation years).
-The CHE alumni response indicates that a significant number (5 out of 11) of students pursued higher educational degrees (objective #4) point to a desire for strong life-long learning.
-The ABET Committee was very happy to see that 9 of those responding indicated that the knowledge obtained from their UCR education has provided them with the knowledge to successfully conduct their duties including multi-disciplinary teamwork (objective #2), professional and ethical responsibilities (objective #5), and the ability to apply math, engineering principles, computer skills, and natural sciences (objective #1).
-Most alumni who responded currently are members of professional societies and subscribe to professional publications/journals (objective #6), and all those who had taken the FE exam (9 out of 11) had passed.
-About half had contributed to developing new intellectual property.
-A majority of responding alumni were employed in their field of choice and had been promoted since joining their work (objective #3).
-The salary ranges are also indicative of professional success. (objective #3), three of the respondent were earning more than \$125k per year.
+The response rate for ENVE was disappointing with responses from only four alumni (covering the past four graduation years).
+However, the composite engineering alumni response, coupled with the ENVE alumni response, indicates that a significant number of students pursue higher educational degrees (objective #4) point to a desire for strong life-long learning.
+The ABET

+Committee was very happy to see that all responding ENVE students believe that the knowledge obtained from their UCR education has provided them with the knowledge to successfully conduct their duties including multi-disciplinary teamwork (objective #2), professional and ethical responsibilities (objective #5), and the ability to apply math, engineering principles, computer skills, and natural sciences (objective #1).
+Most alumni who responded currently are members of professional societies and subscribe to professional publications/journals (objective #6).
+All responding alumni were employed in their field of choice and had been promoted since joining their work (objective #3).
+The salary ranges are also indicative of professional success. (objective #3).